Analysis: Why the Seahawks appear to be playing hardball with Duane Brown

 True, Brown did hold out while he was with Houston in 2017 and missed the first six games of the season, leading to his October trade to Seattle.
 But that holdout seemed designed in large part to get Brown traded to a new team that would give him a significant extension.

-The Seahawks promised Brown one when the trade was made and then came through with a three-year deal the following offseason worth $11.56 million per season — and included $16 million guaranteed — that made him the 10th highest-paid left tackle in the NFL at the time.
+The Seahawks promised Brown one when the trade was made and came through with a three-year deal the following offseason worth $11.56 million per season — and included $16 million guaranteed — that made him the 10th highest-paid left tackle in the NFL at the time.

 Brown has certainly earned all of that contract, if not more.
 He played all 16 regular-season games last season and allowed just two sacks in 1,048 snaps, via Pro Football Focus, which rated him as the fifth-best left tackle in the NFL.

-But to the Seahawks, the question isn’t Brown’s worth now but how much to commit to his future.
+To the Seahawks, the question isn’t Brown’s worth now but how much to commit to his future.

 And with the salary cap in 2022 expected to still be lower than anticipated, due to COVID-19 related losses in revenues, every dollar counts.
-Seattle has roughly $45 million in available cap space for 2022 but also will have to sign DK Metcalf to an extension this offseason that figures to make him among the highest-paid receivers in the NFL and also will have to fit in a new contract for Jamal Adams.
+The Seahawks have roughly $45 million in available cap space for 2022 but also have to sign DK Metcalf to an extension this offseason that figures to make him among the highest-paid receivers in the NFL and will have to fit in a new contract for Jamal Adams.

 Brown could point to the Rams signing Andrew Whitworth to a three-year, $30 million deal two years ago at age 38 as a precedent.
-But the structure of that contract is accurately viewed as a two-year deal, and Whitworth also agreed to a restructure this offseason resulting in a $3 million pay cut for this season.
+But the structure of that contract is accurately viewed as a two-year deal, and Whitworth agreed to a restructure this offseason resulting in a $3 million pay cut for this season.

 Jason Fitzgerald of OvertheCap.com noted this week that since 2013, only three other left tackles have played beyond Brown’s age — Whitworth, Jason Peters and Donald Penn.